 Section 1: The Skin

 Skin is made up of two main layers of tissue called the epidermis and dermis.
-The epidermis is the thin, outer layer of skin that does not contain nerves or blood vessels.
+The epidermis is the thin outer layer of skin that does not contain nerves or blood vessels.
 This layer is made of flat, dead, flaky skin cells.
-The cells produce melanin, which is a pigment that gives skin its color.
+The cells produce melanin, a pigment that gives skin its color.
 Melanin also acts as a layer of protection from the sun by absorbing ultraviolet rays.
-The dermis is the inner layer of skin that lies between the epidermis and a layer of fat.
+The dermis is the inner layer of skin between the epidermis and a layer of fat.
 It is thicker than the epidermis and contains blood vessels, sweat glands, oil glands, and hair follicles.
 Strands of hair grow in hair follicles, which regulate hair growth.
 Sweat glands also help regulate temperature.
 Sweat glands produce perspiration that leaves through pores to cool your skin.
 Perspiration contains dissolved wastes from the breakdown of proteins.

 Skin is the body’s first line of defense against injury.
 It’s able to produce new cells and repair itself when injured.
 When you get a cut, a scab forms to prevent bacteria from entering the bloodstream.
-The skin cells beneath the scab multiply to fill the gap of the torn skin and keep bad microorganisms out.
+The skin cells beneath the scab multiply to fill the gap of the torn skin and keep harmful microorganisms out.
 In cases of severe damage, skin grafts are used.
 This is where pieces of skin are used from other parts of the body to replace the damaged skin.

 - What are three functions of the skin?